Tsuruhachi and Tsurujiro: Background

+Release and reception

 The film premiered in Japan on 29 September 1938.
 In a critics' discussion in film magazine Kinema Junpo, Tsuruhachi and Tsurujiro was recognised as director Naruse's best film since his 1933 Every-Night Dreams, as was Yamada's performance.
 At the same time, Naruse was criticised for being vague about the film's historical setting and his inability to put his stamp on the material.
 Also, the ending was regarded as unsatisfying and unconvincing.

-Tsuruhachi and Tsurujiro was eventually shown in the United States in 1984–85, and again in 2005.
-In 2014, it was screened at the Berlin International Film Festival in its "Retrospektive" program.

-In a 2006 review for Slant Magazine, critic Keith Uhlich concluded that Tsuruhachi and Tsurujiro was "primarily a vehicle for its very attractive stars", whose visual beauty remained on the surface and whose musical sequences, unlike the director's later The Song Lantern, lacked "the thematic depth of Naruse's best work with the form".
+The film was eventually shown in the United States in 1984–85.
+In a 2006 review for Slant Magazine, critic Keith Uhlich concluded that it was "primarily a vehicle for its very attractive stars", whose visual beauty remained on the surface and whose musical sequences, unlike the director's later The Song Lantern, lacked "the thematic depth of Naruse's best work with the form".

+Legacy

+Tsuruhachi and Tsurujiro was shown at the Museum of Modern Art in 1985 as part of its retrospective on Mikio Naruse and at the Berlin International Film Festival in 2014 in its "Retrospektive" program.